 3. Choose Embedded Timeline as your display option.

 4. Twitter will generate embed code for your feed.
-To customize your feed display, click the set customization options link then set your width and height, theme, and language.
+Want to customize your feed display?
+Click the set customization options link, then set your width, height, theme, and language.
 Then, click the Update button.

 6. To add your embed code to a page or post with the Gutenberg editor, insert a Custom HTML block and paste the embed code you just copied.